johntrogan/defender-docs/defender-office-365/anti-spoofing-spoof-intelligence.md

 ### View information about spoof detections

 > [!NOTE]
 > Remember, only spoofed senders detected by spoof intelligence appear in this insight.
-Message from domains that fail DMARC where the DMARC policy is set to `p=reject` or `p=quarantine` don't appear in this insight.
+Messages from domains that fail DMARC where the DMARC policy is set to `p=reject` or `p=quarantine` don't appear in this insight.
 Those messages are processed based on the **Honor DMARC record policy when the message is detected as spoof** setting [in anti-phishing policies](anti-phishing-policies-about.md#spoof-protection-and-sender-dmarc-policies).

 The **Spoof intelligence insight** page at <https://security.microsoft.com/spoofintelligence> is available when you select **View spoofing activity** from the spoof intelligence insight on the **Spoofed senders** tab on the **Tenant Allow/Block Lists** page.